Lila Tanyan Wacin Yanke!

 The Center is a place where people can gather to share the traditions as they have been handed down within this community and an opportunity for those who are on this road to come together and honor those who came before us.

-While our community has been active for over 25 years, November 19th, 2012 marked the first anniversary of opening the Center's doors and the continuation of Chuck Derby's vision.
+While our community has been active for over 25 years, November 19th, 2013 marked the second anniversary of opening the Center's doors and the continuation of Chuck Derby's vision.

 Thank you to everyone who has made this year possible.
-We're looking forward to 2014 and all that it will offer.
+We're looking forward to the rest of this year and all that it has to offer.

-See what happened this year, visit Past Events!
+See what we've been up to, visit Past Events!